jayasuriyanicol/Application-Cloud-Developer/README.md

 Welcome to the **Application Cloud Developer** course !

-This training program provides *both theoretical knowledge and hands-on experience* in cloud application development.
+This training program provides me *both theoretical knowledge and hands-on experience* in the enviroment of cloud application development.
+Is based mostly on coding part and creating and organise Software / Database.

 ## 🗂 Repository Structure